Pictured at age 30, September 2019.

 (click on a thumbnail to enlarge)

-March 2005 photo of Pride used in the Georgia Morgan Horse Club's Directory.
-Courtesy of Sherri Larson Farmer, who owned Pride at the time
+March 2005 photo of Papi used in the Georgia Morgan Horse Club's Directory.
+Courtesy of Sherri Larson Farmer, who owned

-2011 photo of Pride snoozing at Lisa Garcia's Claywood Farm in SC.
+2011 photo of Papi snoozing at Lisa Garcia's Claywood Farm in SC.
 Photo courtesy of Lisa.

 Close up taken from the above picture.

-Two more pictures of Pride taken by Lisa when she owned him, 2010-11.
+Two more pictures taken by Lisa when she owned him, 2010-11.

-April 2011. shortly after arriving at Ochwalkee Creek Farm.
+April 2011. shortly after arriving at the Flowers' Ochwalkee Creek Farm.
 Bit of red clay staining on his white socks,

 but I love the series of curves he displays.

-November 11, 2018- The day after Pride arrived at Brookridge.
+November 11, 2018- The day after Papi arrived at Brookridge.

 November 13, 2018- Grazing.